SeaHogs/tp/docs/UserGuide.md

 Format: `edit ic/NRIC n/NAME`

-* The NRIC must be a NRIC of an already existing patient.
+* The NRIC must be the NRIC of an already existing patient.
-* If you would like to change the NRIC instead of the name, create a new patient using `add` then use `delete` on the outdated version.
+* If you would like to change the NRIC instead of the name, create a new patient using `add` and then use `delete` on the outdated version.

 Examples:
 * `edit ic/S1234567D n/John Doe`